 Being a distant figurehead by sitting in your office behind a shut door is certainly a bad leadership mistake.
 The best leaders are not only visible in the office, but they engage with employees and get actively involved.

 Whilst it’s important to engage with employees, don’t be too overly friendly.
 A certain degree of distance and professionalism is needed to retain your authority and lead your team effectively.

 5. Demanding “perfect” results

-Employees are unlikely to respond well to demands for perfect performance.
-Positive results and good practice needs to be encouraged by nurturing staff, supporting them and reinforcing desired behaviours.
-Sometimes it will be necessary to offer constructive criticism to underperforming employees who can do better, but it's important to be sensitive and empathetic.
+Positive results and good practices need to be encouraged by nurturing staff, supporting them and reinforcing desired behaviours.
+You may also need to offer constructive criticism to underperforming employees, whilst remaining sensitive and empathetic.
+However, employees are unlikely to respond well to demands for perfect performance.

 6. Sitting on the fence

 In business, you need to be able to make difficult decisions and be accountable for the outcomes.
 If you’re indecisive and unwilling to commit to one course of action, it creates a leadership void.
 Your authority will be undermined and your team may be left feeling confused about what the next steps are.